mbierlee/poodinis/README.md

 If an interface is to be autowired, you must register a concrete class by interface.
 Any class registered by concrete type can only be injected when a dependency on a concrete type is autowired.

 ###Circular dependencies
 Poodinis can autowire circular dependencies when they are registered with singleInstance or existingInstance registration scopes.
-See Known issues for the limitations on newInstance scopes.
+Circular dependencies in registrations with newInstance scopes cannot be autowired, as this would cause an endless loop.

 Known issues
 ------------